when did people stop learning manners?

 Related Discussions

 Comments (111)This seems to be an old post resurrected, but a lot has changed with the economy too since this was posted.
 My neighbor whose build is a bit ahead of mine, has had issues with theft (Rural area, long blind drive).
 With the current state of our country theft has now become much more of an issue, so how does one distinguish from allowing neighbors or would be thieves scoping out the place?
 What if it is the neighbors stealing?
 I was working up at my lot one day and he asked if he could put no tresspassing signs on my lot too, to keep people away from our lots.
 Very nice of him to be looking out for me too.
 We also said that we would question people at either of our lots to make sure they belong, in lieu of the thefts.
 He ran into my brother in law one time, went over, talked to him to see who he was, there were no issues.
 Even though we are friendly, and look out for one another, I would never go into his house without his permission or him being there.
 The difference is like me, he is his own GC.
 If a builder invites you to look at a house or houses he is doing, it is different, because you have been invited, at least by the builder and that is that way builder are able to show off their work.
-If it was an issue with one of the soon to be owners of the home, most builders would not recommend that home to be viewed....See MoreWhen did you learn how to cook?
+If it was an issue with one of the soon to be owners of the home, most builders would not recommend that home to be viewed....See MoreWHEN will people learn?

 - 6 years ago